If you’re expecting to visit a yet another history museum, you are in for a surprise! Bruges Historium is all about new technologies!

 As is to be expected, the drinks are quite expensive but feel free to drop by, if only to have a look.
 The interior design is gorgeous.
 Captain Ulysses particularly enjoyed the chandelier made of empty beer bottles.

 The Historium is located on the Market Place, in the very centre of the city.
 It is open daily from 10am to 6pm.
-Final admission is at 5pm, one hour before closing time.
+The admission is at 5pm, one hour before closing time.

 Visitors are free to chose between 3 different types of tickets:

-The Explorer Ticket gives acess to the Historium Story and the Historium Exhibition.
+The Explorer Ticket includes acess to the Historium Story and the Historium Exhibition.
 Prices are:

 - Free admission for children under 3